Popular words in English. A list of basic English words for live communication. Greetings and farewells

 • At work

-• On drug packaging
+• On medicine packages

-• On computer and phone
+• On the computer and phone

 • In the instructions for household appliances